Dying Light The Beast: Should You Use DX11 or DX12?

 Asynchronous Compute

 One of the most essential features that DX12 brought up is Asynchronous Compute.
-This technology enables GPUs to process both compute and rendering workloads simultaneously, thereby maximizing efficiency and performance.
-Modern cards, GTX 16 Series / RTX Series, AMD RX 5000 Series+, benefit the most.
+This technology enables GPUs to process both compute and rendering workloads simultaneously, thereby maximizing architectural efficiency and performance.
+Modern cards, including those from the GTX 16 Series / all of RTX Series, as well as the AMD RX 5000 Series+, benefit the most.

 Upscaling and Feature Support

-Operation on the DX12 API is mandatory to ensure that upscaling features function correctly.
+Rendering operations on the DX12 API are mandatory to ensure that upscaling features function correctly.
 DLSS, in our case, worked with DX11, but the image quality was unusable.
-XeSS from Intel also requires the DX12 API.
-As for FSR, it’s available on both DX11 and DX12, but works better on DX12.
-Native frame generation is also exclusive to the DX12 API.
+FSR is available on both DX11 and DX12, but works better on DX12.
+Native frame generation and Intel XeSS are exclusive to the DX12 API.

 DX11: For Legacy Hardware